mamacan/PowerShell/README.md

 # ![logo][] PowerShell

 Welcome to the PowerShell GitHub Community!
-[PowerShell](https://learn.microsoft.com/powershell/scripting/overview) is a cross-platform (Windows, Linux, and macOS) automation and configuration tool/framework that works well with your existing tools and is optimized for dealing with structured data (e.g. JSON, CSV, XML, etc.), REST APIs, and object models.
+(https://learn.microsoft.com/powershell/scripting/overview) is a cross-platform (Windows, Linux, and macOS) automation and configuration tool/framework that works well with your existing tools and is optimized for dealing with structured data (e.g. JSON, CSV, XML, etc.), REST APIs, and object models.
 It includes a command-line shell, an associated scripting language and a framework for processing cmdlets.

 [logo]: https://raw.githubusercontent.com/PowerShell/PowerShell/master/assets/ps_black_64.svg?sanitize=true

-## Windows PowerShell vs. PowerShell Core
+# Windows PowerShell vs. PowerShell Core

-Although this repository started as a fork of the Windows PowerShell code base, changes made in this repository do not make their way back to Windows PowerShell 5.1 automatically.
+Although this repository started as a fork of the Windows  code base, changes made in this repository do not make their way back to Windows PowerShell 5.1 automatically.
 This also means that [issues tracked here][issues] are only for PowerShell Core 6 and higher.
 Windows PowerShell specific issues should be reported with the [Feedback Hub app][feedback-hub], by choosing "Apps > PowerShell" in category.

 [issues]: https://github.com/PowerShell/PowerShell/issues
 [feedback-hub]: https://support.microsoft.com/windows/send-feedback-to-microsoft-with-the-feedback-hub-app-f59187f8-8739-22d6-ba93-f66612949332

-## New to PowerShell?
+# New to PowerShell?

 If you are new to PowerShell and would like to learn more, we recommend reviewing the [getting started][] documentation.

 [getting started]: https://github.com/PowerShell/PowerShell/tree/master/docs/learning-powershell

-## Get PowerShell
+# Get PowerShell

 You can download and install a PowerShell package for any of the following platforms.